mbookham7/mb-crdb-cdc-dlgen2-synapse/README.md

 ```
 ## Step 2: Create an Azure Storage Account and Container

 CockroachDB's Change Data Capture feature has the ability to send row level changes to object storage, in this case Azure blob storage.
+Create a storage account first.

 ```
 az storage account create \